 • Eggs

-I like to prepare this and let it set in the fridge overnight, but that step isn’t necessary if you forget or are short on time.
-I do think the cinnamon rolls soak up the egg mixture a bit better that way, though.
+We like to prepare this easy breakfast casserole and let it set in the fridge overnight, but that step isn’t necessary if you forget or are short on time.
+However, the cinnamon roll pieces do soak up the egg mixture a bit better that way, though.
 For the overnight cinnamon roll casserole option:

 • Make recipe according to instructions, minus the baking and icing.